Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

 ## Delete devices in a simulation

-Devices in a simulation can be deleted using DeleteDevices method.
+Devices in a simulation can be deleted using batcyDelete method.
 The method accepts a list of upto 100 device ids to deleted.

 Request: